shail/RainyText/README.md

 Weather app that lets you know when you need to grab your umbrella!

-This is a learning experience, and a great one at that!
+This is my first app, so it's been a great learning experience!